DPGAlliance/dpg-public-letters/README.md

 1. Sign this letter with your name and organisation affiliation by following [this guide](#how-to-sign).
 2. Share [this letter](https://dpgalliance.github.io/dpg-public-letter/dpg-sustainability-letter) (click the attached link to copy) with your network and across your organisation.
-3. If you fall into any of the groups below, kindly consider our request and circulate across your organisation:
+3. If you fall into any of the groups below, kindly consider our request and circulate it across your organisation:

 | Target Audience | Summary of Ask |
 | - | - |